-The MULTIPURPOSE REGISTER (MPR) function is used to output a predefined system timing calibration bit sequence.
+The MULTIPURPOSE REGISTER function is used to output a predefined system timing calibration bit sequence.
 Bit 2 is the master bit that enables or disables access to the MPR register, and bits 1 and 0 determine which mode the MPR is placed in.
-The basic concept of the multipurpose register is shown in Figure 57 (page 156).
+The basic concept of the multipurpose register is shown in Figure 56 (page 147).

-If MR3[2] = 0, then MPR access is disabled, and the DRAM operates in normal mode.
-However, if MR3[2] = 1, then the DRAM no longer outputs normal read data but outputs MPR data as defined by MR3[0, 1].
-If MR3[0, 1] = 00, then a predefined read pattern for system calibration is selected.
+If MR3[2] is a 0, then the MPR access is disabled, and the DRAM operates in normal mode.
+However, if MR3[2] is a 1, then the DRAM no longer outputs normal read data but outputs MPR data as defined by MR3[0, 1].
+If MR3[0, 1] is equal to 00, then a predefined read pattern for system calibration is selected.

 To enable the MPR, the MRS command is issued to MR3, and MR3[2] = 1.
 Prior to issuing the MRS command, all banks must be in the idle state (all banks are precharged, and ^tRP is met).
 When the MPR is enabled, any subsequent READ or RDAP commands are redirected to the multipurpose register.
-The resulting operation when a READ or RDAP command is issued, is defined by MR3[1:0] when the MPR is enabled (see Table 95 (page 157)).
+The resulting operation when either a READ or a RDAP command is issued, is defined by MR3[1:0] when the MPR is enabled (see Table 74 (page 148)).
 When the MPR is enabled, only READ or RDAP commands are allowed until a subsequent MRS command is issued with the MPR disabled (MR3[2] = 0).
-Powerdown mode, self refresh, and any other non-READ/RDAP commands are not allowed during MPR enable mode.
+Power-down mode, self refresh, and any other nonREAD/RDAP commands are not allowed during MPR enable mode.
 The RESET function is supported during MPR enable mode.

-Figure 57: MPR Block Diagram
+Figure 56: Multipurpose Register (MPR) Block Diagram

-- A predefined data pattern can be read out of the MPR with an external READ command. - MR3[2] defines whether the data flow comes from the memory core or the MPR.
+- 1. A predefined data pattern can be read out of the MPR with an external READ command. - MR3[2] defines whether the data flow comes from the memory core or the MPR.
 When the data flow is defined, the MPR contents can be read out continuously with a regular READ or RDAP command.

-Table 94: MPR Functional Description of MR3 Bits
+Table 73: MPR Functional Description of MR3 Bits

-MR3[2] MR3[1:0] MPR MPR READ Function Function 0 "Don't Care" Normal operation, no MPR transaction All subsequent READs come from the DRAM memory array All subsequent WRITEs go to the DRAM memory array 1 A[1:0] (see Table 95 (page 157)) Enable MPR mode, subsequent READ/RDAP commands defined by bits 1 and 2
+MR3[2] MR3[1:0] MPR MPR READ Function Function 0 "Don't Care" Normal operation, no MPR transaction All subsequent READs come from the DRAM memory array All subsequent WRITEs go to the DRAM memory array 1 A[1:0] Enable MPR mode, subsequent READ/RDAP commands defined by bits 1 and (see Table 74 (page 148)) 2